signature-opensource/CK-Configuration/CK.Configuration/README.md

   - ObjectAsyncPredicate produce `Func<object,ValueTask<bool>>`.
   - ObjectPredicate (that are ObjectAsyncPredicate) can in addition produce more efficient `Func<object,bool>`.

-The complicated stuff is done by the `PolymorphicConfigurationTypeBuilder` and its resolvers.
+The complicated stuff is done by the `TypedConfigurationBuilder` and its resolvers.
 A configuration can contain multiple families simply by registering the family resolvers that must be handled: families are composable, hence configurations are composable.